kubeshop/testkube/docs/docs/guides/going-to-production/exposing-testkube/ingress-nginx.md

 A values file for guidance can be found [here](https://github.com/kubeshop/helm-charts/blob/39f73098630b333ba66db137e7fc016c39d92876/testkube/charts/testkube/values-demo.yaml).

-## Configure Ingress-NGINX to expose Testkube API
+## Configure Ingress-NGINX to Expose Testkube API

 The Testkube Dashboard needs the Testkube API to be exposed.
 For this, you can run: